elenderg/PAL-1000/instruções de compilação.md

 `Get a refer from the refers.`
 `If the refer is nil, exit.`
 `Put the refer's pointer into a routine.`
-`If the routine is nil, abort with "Internal error - index the untility routines given some refers"; exit.` `Copy the routine's monikettes into some monikettes.` `Reduce the monikettes for utility use.`
+`If the routine is nil, abort with "_Internal error - index the untility routines given some refers"; exit.` `Copy the routine's monikettes into some monikettes.` `Reduce the monikettes for utility use.`
 `Index the routine given the monikettes and the routine index.`